 The ﬁrst (semi-)professional font-production tools used at the Dutch Type Library were Ikarus m for manually digitizing analog artwork in 1987, and Fontographer for editing cubic Bézier splines roughly a year later.
 However, both applications lacked the control and the batch functionality that was required for the production of the dtl fonts.
 Hence, together with the developers at urw in Hamburg the production of proprietary tools started midst 1990s.

 Eventually the FontMaster modules became more and more powerful and polished.
-Much of the functionality has been ported to the new FoundryMaster, to which also brand-new functionality has been added.
+Much of the functionality has been ported to the new FoundryMaster, to which also new sophisticated tools have been added.

 The development team of the font tools presented on this site is probably one of the oldest in the metier.
 On the photo (rtl): Jürgen Willrodt, Axel Stoltenberg, Hartmut Schwarz, and Frank E. Blokland.